Ms. Colena Jenkins

 Philosophy of Education

-In the classroom, I would use hand motions to communicate with the students.
-I would use the “close your eyes and raise your hand if you know the answer” technique.
+In the classroom, I use hand motions to communicate with the students.
+I use the “close your eyes and raise your hand if you know the answer” technique.
 I believe this way helps with different students who are struggling or embarrassed to admit they are working.
 I love the “thumbs up or thumbs down” method where the students are directing the classroom.
 There should be a buddy system in school where the students get a partner with a class from a lower grade level, and they work together on special projects or activities.

 Being a teacher is very important to me because, as a child, I always struggled with learning in a specific way, and I had some fantastic teachers who would help me.
 I want every child to feel essential and purposeful in my classroom.
 I will learn from others and watch other teachers.
 We are shaping these young students into adults of America.
 As a teacher, we can never give up on our students; every student should know that their teacher will help them to the end.
 I will always fight for my students and let them know their worth in my classroom.
 I want to be the best leader I can be for my students.
 I want to keep my students motivate and help them strive to their best ability.
 For them to have their best outcome starts with me.